e-Learning Design

 insendi

-This is the UK Economic and Social Research Council-funded consultancy work for insendi titled “Learning Designers’ experiences of adaptation to the COVID-19 pandemic: lessons learned”.
+This is the UK ESRC-funded consultancy work for insendi titled “Learning Designers’ experiences of adaptation to the COVID-19 pandemic: lessons learned”.
 It aimed to examine the transition of the intervied learning designers to the COVID-19 pandemic and post-pandemic working environments.
 Ethical clearance to publish the result of the research was obtained from Lancaster University.

 We employed a qualitative research design to interview seven learning designers working at different educational levels and in various geographical locations.
 Using a grounded theory approach, we examined their transition to the COVID-19 pandemic environment, described challenges they faced during the transition, and summarised learnt lessons that can be translated to the post-pandemic period.
 The results of this consultancy work assisted the organisation to better understand the challenges faced by in-house learning designers and adjust provided support and training accordingly.
 The organisation also benefited from gaining insights and valuable lessons from external learning designers to develop more informed learning design agendas.